 Over the ensuing decades, programs to facilitate independent living skills for our students have included the initiation of a transition program (for students ages 17–21), Getting Ready for the Outside World (GROW).
 The program formed an alliance with Cape Cod Community College to offer a college experience to students.
 Our music, arts, dance, and drama programming has also been greatly expanded to demonstrate our commitment to developing the whole student.

-Today, we serve students ages 11 to 21 with language, learning and intellectual disabilities from 23 states and 9 foreign countries as well as the Cape Cod community.
+Today, we serve students ages 11 to 21 with language, learning and intellectual disabilities from across the country and across the globe as well as the Cape Cod community.

-Explore our gorgeous campus below by taking a 360° Virtual Tour and using our Campus Map OR join our Admissions Associate Lauren Spencer for a personally Guided Tour of Riverview School by clicking HERE.
+Explore our gorgeous campus below by taking a 360° Virtual Tour and using our Campus Map OR join our Admissions Associate, Lauren Spencer, for a personally Guided Tour of Riverview School.

 Take 360˚ Virtual Tour